anordal/shellharden/how_to_do_things_safely_in_bash.md

     IFS="$sep" read -rd '' -a array <<< "$string$sep" || true

 The 3 corner cases are tab, newline and space – when IFS is set to one of these as above, `read` drops empty fields!
-Because this is often useful, this method makes the bottom of the recommendation list instead of disqualification.
+Because this is often useful though, this method makes the bottom of the recommendation list instead of disqualification.

 Should I use double brackets?
 -----------------------------